 supplement.
 In the end, animals given the antioxidant combo showed less hearing

 loss than the other groups did.
-Free Radical Biology & Medicine, May 1, 2007.
+Free Radical Biology and Medicine, 2007.

 Vitamin E and vitamin C in the treatment of idiopathic